Skip to main content

 Location: Saint Louis, MO

 In the Environmental Studies program at WashU, students work to understand the systems that shape the Earth’s environment.
-Students may major or minor in Environmental Analysis, and an Environmental Studies minor is also available.
+Students may major in Environmental Analysis or minor in Environmental Studies.
 All programs prepare students to tackle real-world environmental problems through coursework and independent research.
 They may also participate in interdisciplinary, project-based, community-engaged learning experiences.

 10. University of Southern California | USC